project management · Mar 7, 2025

 A collaborative culture in the workplace is an environment where employees actively work together, share ideas, and support each other to achieve common goals.

-Instead of working in silos, team members in a collaborative culture communicate openly, contribute their strengths, and leverage each other's expertise to enhance overall productivity and innovation.
+Instead of working in silos, team members communicate openly, contribute their strengths, and borrow each other's expertise as naturally as they'd borrow a phone charger.

 What Are the 7 Features of a Collaborative Culture?